 Tis the Season

-I am aware as I write this piece that some people did not find a lot of pleasure in Christmas.
+I am aware as I write this piece that some people did not find a lot of pleasure at Christmas.
 Maybe they lost a loved one this past year.
 Perhaps they experienced the inexpressible pain of divorce.
 Perhaps the economy reduced their ability to provide what others commonly enjoy.

 Christmas is not all joy for all people all the time.
 I reflect on many Christmases past where I wanted to rejoice in the good news of the baby but felt guilty because of disrupted joy.
 The weight of my circumstances was too heavy.
 I had misplaced joy.
 Other things took the place of my highest joy, which I traditionally reserve for Christ.